TZstatsADS/Spr2017-Proj1-terryli0095/README.md

 Term: Spring 2017

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Finding bipartisanship
-+ This project is conducted by [your name]
++ This project is conducted by Junhe Li

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary:

+With recent development in our increasingly polarized political landscape, There's rightly been a lot of attention paid to the divide between the two major parties in hopes of possible bipartisan legislations and actions.
+To better understand this divide between the parties. it may be helpful to learn a bit more about the difference and similarities between the parties since the dawn of their existence.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.